Updated 7 Jan 2021

 Apple’s first trip into the world of the edge-to-edge OLED display is a stunning achievement, even though much of what it does has been commonplace on competitors’ phones for a while.
 Done the Apple way, it makes for a great experience, from the Face-tracking phone unlock system to the stunning screen – tuned and calibrated to exacting standards, it seems to make anything you view on it looks better.
 It’s the calibre of a high-end OLED TV screen, really.
 The infamous “notch” at the top of the screen might seem a little weird, but it doesn’t affect video playback at all.
-Currently, it’s priced from $1,049, but it’s well worth it if you can get one on a plan to ease the pain.
-An alternative is the latest iPhone SE – now available from Apple from only $749 brand new, with a nice big full HD screen for all your TV.
+Apple, however, has since stopped selling iPhone X after iPhone XS was launched.
+Currently, you can buy it elsewhere for a substantially reduced price since it was introduced.
+An alternative is the latest iPhone 12 – now available from Apple from $1,349 brand new, with a nice big full HD screen for all your TV, but it’s well worth it if you can get one on a plan to ease the pain.

 Samsung Galaxy S9

-Samsung’s latest effort to outdo both itself and Apple looks like a stunner.
+The Galaxy S9 is Samsung’s effort to outdo both itself and Apple and it sure looks like a stunner.
 They’re going straight for the TV and movie watchers with the Samsung Galaxy S9 – 18.5:9 ultra-widescreen OLED display (with Samsung’s distinctive curved edges), stereo speakers with Dolby Atmos sound, expandable memory, face-tracking unlocking (sounds familiar!) and much more.
 Originally at $1199 during release, it’s priced to beat Google at their own game and if it turns out to be as good as it looks on paper, it probably will.
 Alternatively, you can pick up the also-excellent Galaxy S8 or the venerable S7 to save hundreds of bucks, both superb phones for mobile viewing.
 If you want to go all out, the latest S20 series should do all kinds of mobile streaming tricks.